-Exetel is often one of the more affordable NBN providers in Australia and for the most part, advertises the maximum typical evening speeds on its NBN plans, which start at NBN 25 and go all the way up to NBN 1000 (although Exetel refers to this speed tier as NBN 500, because it has a maximum download of 500Mbps).
+Exetel is often one of the more affordable NBN providers in Australia and for the most part, advertises the maximum typical evening speeds on its NBN plans, which start at NBN 25 and go all the way up to NBN 1000 (although Exetel refers to this speed tier as NBN 500, because it has a theoretical maximum download of 500Mbps).

 On the surface, Exetel — an award-winning provider — appears to be a great option for anyone looking to get connected to the internet, or to save money compared to their current NBN plan.
 We’ve even claimed the telco to be one of our favourites here at Tom’s Guide.
 But now we’ve dug a little deeper, is it all smoke and mirrors, or is Exetel a genuine contender to be your next NBN provider?

 - NBN 100 — AU$68.99p/m (for 6 months, then AU$84.99p/m)